WERZworld/TechnicalTestTasks/frontend/README.md

 }
 ```

+For events, please use `events` graphql query, you can find documentation in Apollo playground.

 ## Requirements

 ### Stack

-- Use latest version of React Native CLI or Expo.
+- Use latest version of React + NextJS
 - Use Apollo Client or React Query for processing GraphQL requests.
 - **Bonus** Use [Hooks](https://reactjs.org/docs/hooks-intro.html)
 - **Bonus** Use TypeScript